abc123me/Webserver/README.md

 # Webserver
 This is an HTTP-Only webserver that has PHP support, that's it!

-## TODO
+## TODO (Un ordered)
 - Massive security overhaul
-  - Fixing a bug that allows anyone to access server files
+  - Fix a bug that allows anyone to access server files
-  - Adding a file blacklist
+  - Implement a file blacklist
-  - Adding a file alias list (Eg. filename.html can be accessed by file)
+  - Implement a file alias list (Eg. filename.html can be accessed by file)
-  - Adding a folder called public which stores all public files
+  - Implement a folder called public which stores all public files
+- Client handling overhaul
   - Implement POST request management
+  - Implement cross-checking